lucascda/acai-go/README.md

-# Go Açaí Shop
+# Go Microservices Todo App

 ## Introduction

-This project is a Go Monorepo implementing several microservices to build a Açaí Shop.
+This project is a Go Monorepo implementing a TODO app with microservices architecture.

 TODO